louisgourinchas/patia/README.md

 A custom SAT planner to solve pddl problems.
 The planner is currently not working.
 It will only return one instruction as the plan, or none at all.
+The diagnosed problem is that i am trying to build the entire plan at the same time, instead of step by step.

 You can run the planner with the runningScript (written by [Mattvei](https://github.com/DrankRock)), usage:
 ```